corysaunders/Data_Gathering_Cleaning/CodeBook.md

 This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
 Any commercial use is prohibited.

 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.

-## The course assignment for the Coursera Getting and Cleaning Data course was
-## completed using the following datasets, all created from the data listed above:

-### Data sets created:

-data_samples = combined sampling data from the train/X_train.txt and test/X_test.txt data sets, subsetted to include only mean and standard deviation data

-tidy_data = tidy data set with the average of each variable for each activity and each subject

-### Key elements used during the creation of the above data sets:

-mean_std_features = vector containing indices of all columns of the sampling data containing either a mean or standard deviation value

-act_lables = table used to map activity IDs to their corresponding activity name

-subject_data = table of all subjects observed during the experiments

-### Column additions, changes and name changes

-The following changes were made or added to the resulting tidy.txt data set to facilitate readability:

-Closing () were removed from all column names
-All occurances of "mean" in column names were changed to display "Mean" All occurances of "std" in column names were changed to display "Std" All dashes were removed from all column names
-The subject id was added as the first column, nameed "Subject" Descriptive activity names were added in a second column, named "Activity"